Calvin-S/PL1/Demo.md

 ##
 # Syntax
  Note the parenthesis is merely a substitute for the actual AST representation.
 It should also be noted that parser parses binary operators right associatively if order precedences are the same.
 Boolean operators have no order precedence.
-Basic arithmetic and boolean expression along with common errors during parsing and then evaluation shown below.
+Since we wrote the parser from scratch, we can give syntax-specific errors to the user.
 ```
 not T or F --> not (true or false) --> false
 ```